u-brite/TeamVecna-scDehashR/README.md

-# team-repo-template
+# scDehashR
-:exclamation: _This top heading should be the name of your project i.e. BiocSwirl or SNVariome.
-Anything between 2 exclamation marks is intended to be deleted.
-Any content that isn't a heading or an optional heading can be deleted as well.
-The structure of this readme is open to any creative changes, but the main components of Background/Data/Usage/Team Members should remain.
-You're free to add images and get creative about how you want your readme to look._ :exclamation:
+:exclamation: The purpose of this app is to develop an interactive Shiny portal that can dehash any number of pooled samples from single cell techniques for easy visualization & downstream analysis for Bench scientists._ :exclamation:

 :exclamation: _The `configs` and `notebooks` directories are also optional.
 We recommend taking a look at [cookiecutter for datascience](https://github.com/drivendata/cookiecutter-data-science) or [cookiecutter for computational biology](https://github.com/drivendata/cookiecutter-data-science) to get ideas on structuring your projects.
 Also, use a `.gitignore` that fits the main programming language of your project._ :exclamation: